AllanWang/Allan-Website/README.md

 # Welcome to my Source Code

-I am a big fan of open source projects, so I've uploaded my php files here.
+I am a big supporter of open source projects, so I've uploaded my php files here.

 This website would not be possible without the following notable dependencies/articles: